motopress/mphb-elementor/readme.txt

 == Copyright ==

-MotoPress Hotel Booking & Elementor Integration plugin, Copyright (C) 2019, MotoPress https://motopress.com/ MotoPress Hotel Booking & Elementor Integration plugin is distributed under the terms of the GNU GPL.
+MotoPress Hotel Booking for Elementor, Copyright (C) 2019, MotoPress https://motopress.com/ MotoPress Hotel Booking for Elementor plugin is distributed under the terms of the GNU GPL.

 == Changelog ==